moham6839/Recommedation-System-Project/README.md

 ![image](https://user-images.githubusercontent.com/77416319/142574165-cb5d62d2-f727-459c-91ef-75f2c73a192b.png)

-As the above image shows, most of the raw data movie ratings in this dataset were 3.0 or 4.0.
+As the above image shows, most of the raw data movie ratings in this dataset were 3.0 or 4.0 (click on image to enlarge).

 # Initial Models Used